-Alpenglow’s Mexican Volcanoes Climbing School is perfect for those who want to learn about climbing high altitude glaciated peaks while increasing their self-sufficiency in the mountains, but just can’t take 2-3 weeks off to travel to South America or the Himalaya.
+Alpenglow’s Volcanoes of Mexico Climbing School is perfect for those who want to learn about climbing high altitude glaciated peaks while increasing their self-sufficiency in the mountains, but just can’t take 2-3 weeks off to travel to South America or the Himalaya.
 Mexico is one of the only places in the world where we can gain skills and summit peaks in just one week.

 The Perfect Intro or Refresher Expedition

-For the aspiring climber with no glacier experience, the Mexican volcanos school offer moderate glaciated routes at altitudes which can be attained with only a few days of acclimatization.
+For the aspiring climber with no glacier experience, the Volcanoes of Mexico offer moderate glaciated routes at altitudes which can be attained with only a few days of acclimatization.
 Seasoned climbers shouldn’t discount this trip though – this expedition is also for the more experienced climber looking to refresh and dial in methods for glacier travel, crevasse rescue, and rope systems.
 Regardless of whether or where you have climbed in the past, this weeklong whirlwind climbing trip will satisfy your need to get to the big mountains again, and will build your technical skills and experience.
 It is an excellent introductory or refresher course with a focus on education, and a way to sneak some mountaineering into a busy life schedule!

 First Peak: Iztaccihuatl